sendbird/sendbird-uikit-ios/README.md

 ### Create a project

 You can get started by creating a project.
-Sendbird UIKit supports both `Objective-c` and `Swift`, so you can create and work on a project in the language you want to develop with.
+Sendbird UIKit support `Swift`, so you can create and work on a project in the language you want to develop with.

 ![Create a project](https://static.sendbird.com/docs/uikit/ios/getting-started-01_20200416.png)